elerch/blog/content/posts/2015-11-30/New-Blog.md

 size relatively large?
 Anyway, I'm still tweaking spacing and such as a result.
 * Flair.
 The site might be minimal, but maybe a bit too minimal.
+* Comments.
+I'd like to enable comments without a lot of ceremony.
+Currently I don't have comments, but am considering [Disqus](https://disqus.com/) or [Discourse](http://www.discourse.org)

 # Things I want improved